Code-Institute-Submissions/sixnationsrugbyquiz/README.md

   - Once all games have been completed the user will be directed to the a screen telling them that they have no choices left to play.
 The user is asked if they want to see the leaderboard or to quit the game.

 - Leaderboard
   - If the user chooses to view the leaderboard a banner with the word "Leaders" will appear and a table beneath it showing the top three highest scores.
 Users names are displayed along with scores for each country.
+The user is thanked for playing and directed to click the button below the terminal if they want to play again.

 -